Marxist sociology

-Marxist sociology refers to the application of Marxist perspective within the study of sociology.
-Marxism itself can be recognized as both a political philosophy and a sociological method, insofar as it attempts to remain scientific, systematic, and objective rather than purely normative and prescriptive.
-Hence, Marxist sociology is "a form of conflict theory associated with…Marxism's objective of developing a positive (empirical) science of capitalist society as part of the mobilization of a revolutionary working class."
+Marxist sociology refers to the application of Marxist epistemologies within the study of sociology.
+It can often be economic sociology, political sociology or cultural sociology.
+Marxism itself is recognised as both a political philosophy and a social theory, insofar as it attempts to remain scientific, systematic, and objective rather than purely normative and prescriptive.
 This approach would come to facilitate the developments of critical theory and cultural studies as loosely distinct disciplines.
+Marx himself has been considered a founding father of sociology.

+The foundational basis of Marxist sociology is the investigation of capitalist stratification.
+An important concept of Marxist sociology is "a form of conflict theory associated with…Marxism's objective of developing a positive (empirical) science of capitalist society as part of the mobilization of a revolutionary working class."
 The American Sociological Association (ASA) has a section dedicated to the issues of Marxist sociology that is "interested in examining how insights from Marxist methodology and Marxist analysis can help explain the complex dynamics of modern society."

 Concepts and issues

 Marxist sociology is primarily concerned with, but not limited to, the relations between society and economics.
 More specifically, key concepts in the sub-field include historical materialism, modes of production, and the capital-labour relation.
 Marxist sociology is also concerned with the way in which police forces are used to control indigenous populations, enslaved peoples, and the labouring poor in the name of capitalism.

 Key questions asked by Marxist sociologists include: